 Introductory video for your course

 An introductory video is an appreciated way of introducing yourself and your course.
-As a teacher, you can control the students' first impression of you and the course, and the students feel more welcomed than if it were just in text.
-With the video, you can also create engagement and set expectations.
+As a teacher, you can influence the students' first impression of you and the course, and they feel more welcome than if they were only met by text, such as PowerPoints.
+The video can also contribute to an increased experience of the teacher's presence in the course, create engagement and set expectations.

 What to include in an introduction video?